bparanj/crystal/computer/electronics/design/electric-vs-electro-static.md

 These experiments offer hands-on ways to explore and understand the distinctions between electric fields and electrostatic fields in different contexts.

-This touches on some subtle but important points in electromagnetic theory.
-Let's break it down:

 In a typical capacitor under DC conditions, the electric field is indeed an electrostatic field.
 However, there are some nuances to consider:

 1. Steady-state condition: